-A second way of addressing this issue and at the same time putting to a tougher test our causal interpretation is to exploit compensation-relevant heterogeneity in workers' and firms' sensitivities to borrowing frictions.
-Suppose that we can identify a set of firms (or workers) that are highly sensitive to borrowing frictions, for instance because they are highly dependent on outside finance or have no source of external funding other than bank borrowing.
-For these firms (or workers) we should expect, ceteris paribus, the wage contract to be even steeper than for the average firm (or worker).
-This heterogeneity in the values of $\gamma$ and $\delta$ is directly predicted by the firm-as-aninternal-credit-market model and can be used to assess its empirical validity.
-In some cases, what this model predicts is opposite to what one should find if the correlations in Table 5 were due to differences in financial frictions causing differences in workers productivity profiles and can thus be used to tell the two interpretations apart.
-Here we focus on two sources of heterogeneity that we can confidently measure.
+Suppose that we can identify a set of firms (or workers) that are highly sensitive to borrowing frictions, for instance, because they are highly dependent on outside finance (e.g., have little net worth) or have no source of external funding other than bank borrowing.
+For these firms (workers), we should expect, ceteris paribus, the wage contract to become even steeper (flatter) than for the average firm (worker) as the local credit market loses efficiency, i.e., as L{pt_0} increases.
+Formally, this can be studied by allowing the parameters of our wage equation to shift with observable firm or worker characteristics measuring heterogeneity in access to credit.
+This heterogeneity in the values of δ and γ is directly implied by the firm-as-an-internal-credit-market model (Michelacci and Quadrini 2005) and can be used to assess its empirical validity.
+Here, we focus on two sources of heterogeneity that we can confidently measure.